AlarkJani/Projects/README.md

 ## Usage
 1. Run the system:
    - Power the ESP32 and ensure it connects to your WiFi network.
-   - Monitor the Blynk dashboard for real-time updates on the bin status.
+   - Monitor the dashboard for real-time updates on the bin status.

 2. LED Indicators:
    - Green LED: Bin is mostly empty.